ang-zeyu/infisearch/docs/src/search_configuration_renderers.md

             bodyHighlights: (HTMLElement | string)[],
             href?: string,
         ) => HTMLElement,

         bodyOnlyRender?: (
             h: CreateElement,
             opts: ArbitraryRenderOptions,
             bodyHighlights: (HTMLElement | string)[],
         ) => HTMLElement,

         highlightRender?: (
             h: CreateElement,
             opts: ArbitraryRenderOptions,
             matchedPart: string,
         ) => HTMLElement,
-    }
+    },

-    // Any options you want to pass to any of the render functions below, from the initMorsels call opts?: ArbitraryRenderOptions,
+    // Any options you want to pass to any of the render functions above (ArbitraryRenderOptions) from the initMorsels call opts?: ArbitraryRenderOptions,
 }